AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/viewsubmitted-proof-approvals.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Viewing submitted proof approvals

 <ol> Click the Home icon in the upper-left corner of Adobe Workfront.
 Note: Your Workfront administrator might make the following changes to the Home icon in your environment: Replace it with an image customized to illustrate your organization.
 In this case, the icon will look different that shown in this article.
 Replace the page linked to it with a different page.
 In this case, click the Main Menu in the upper-right corner of the page, then click Home.
  <li value="2">In the <span class="bold">Work List</span> area, Go to the <span class="bold">Approvals I've Submitted</span> grouping.</li>
  <li value="3">Select a <span class="bold">Proof</span> approval.<br><note type="note">
-   &nbsp;If you submit an approval to a guest
-   <span>proofing</span> user, the approval doesn't display in Home.
+   &nbsp;If you submit an approval to a guest proofing user, the approval doesn't display in Home.
   </note><br><img src="assets/proof-350x261.png" alt="Proof.png" style="width: 350;height: 261;"></li>
- <li value="4"> <p>(Optional) Click <span class="bold">Go to Proof</span> in the upper-right corner of the right panel to launch the <span>proofing</span> viewer.</p> Note: You must have View or Edit access to Documents in your Access Level to launch the proofing viewer. </li>
+ <li value="4"> <p>(Optional) Click <span class="bold">Go to Proof</span> in the upper-right corner of the right panel to launch the proofing viewer.</p> Note: You must have View or Edit access to Documents in your Access Level to launch the proofing viewer. </li>
 </ol>